HFAStLab/MultiStreamSyncDashboard/README.md

 ### Polar Heart Rate Band

 6.
    a.
 Open `PolarGUI.exe` on the DLab computer *after* the participant is wearing the band (snugly).
 This file was downloaded from: https://github.com/markspan/PolarBand2lsl.
    b.
-Click **Search for Device** and wait until `Polar H10 E8988D29` shows up, then click it.
+Click **Scan for Device** and wait until `Polar H10 E8988D29 (D-lab)` shows up, then click it.
    c.
 In LabRecorder, click **Update**.
 You should now see a green stream:
       - `Polar H10 E8988D29 (D-lab)`